koczkatamas/blog/_posts/2015-10-14-asis-2015-finals-mbti.md

 [X] Q:24 A:3 L:051 P:0,1899 = You consider the scientific approach to be the best
 {% endhighlight %}

-About question #12 we wasn't sure about (there were 2 possibilities with the same 0.9177% length) and of course we didn't know the answer to the last question.
-This left us with 2*4=8 possibilities, which we tried out by hand.
+As you can see in the most cases the answer was obvious, but we wasn't sure about question #12 (there were 2 possibilities with the same 0.9177% relative length) and of course we didn't know the answer to the last question.

+This left us with 2 * 4 = 8 possibilities, which we tried out by hand:

 {% highlight text %}
 First number is the answer to the question #12, second number is the answer to the last question.